 And where humans rely heavily on bias-prone heuristics – cognitive short-cuts and rules of thumb – it’s possible to create a digital architecture which takes into account a constellation of variables, within a logic which makes these systems less prone to the errors of judgement which can hijack human performance.

 A group of Oxford scientists evaluated the likelihood of various professions being displaced by automation in entirety.
 Jobs related to economics and accountancy were deemed to be most at risk (1).
 But even if our entire role cannot be replaced, much of it probably can.
 For example, studies suggest that up to 20% of senior executive’s roles could be replaced by automation.
 (2)

 If two companies have equally capable robots and automated systems, perhaps even purchased from the same vendor, where do they find their competitive advantage?
 Sustainable human high-performance, with an emphasis on the characteristics that are more difficult to emulate artificially, becomes the principle differentiator.
 Attracting, retaining and developing the best human workers becomes even more important.

 A recent survey explored the question of which skills will be most valuable to commercial institutions in light of increasing automation.
-Over 50% of the respondents suggested that an increased focus on STEM (Science, Technology, Engineering and Mathematics) skills is the highest priority.
-However, ‘soft skills’, those associated with a person's Emotional Intelligence, were considered to be the second most important (3).
+Over 50% of the respondents suggested that an increased focus on STEM (Science, Technology, Engineering and Mathematics) skills are the highest priority.
+However, ‘soft skills’, those associated with a person’s Emotional Intelligence, were considered to be the second most important (3).

 Additionally, consider that ‘service orientation: actively looking for ways to help people and ‘originality’: creative problem solving and the capacity to generate unusual ideas, are two of four skills identified as least ‘automatable’ (3).